watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/ibm-rpa/README.md

 The IBM Robotic Process Automation (RPA) offering helps automate business and IT processes at scale with the ease and speed of traditional RPA.
 Software robots, or bots, can act on AI insights to complete tasks with no lag time and enable you to achieve digital transformation.

-This extension starter kits shows how to integrate IBM RPA into a conversational flow built with Watson Assistant.
-The integration relies on two cloud functions included with this starter kit that sit between Watson Assistant and IBM RPA.
-These cloud functions handle things like IBM RPA authentication and conversion of the REST API calls defined in the OpenAPI spec imported into Watson Assistant (also included in the start kit) to APIs supported by IBM RPA.
+This extension starter kits shows how to integrate IBM RPA into a conversational flow built with IBM watsonx Assistant.
+The integration relies on two cloud functions included with this starter kit that sit between IBM watsonx Assistant and IBM RPA.
+These cloud functions handle things like IBM RPA authentication and conversion of the REST API calls defined in the OpenAPI spec imported into IBM watsonx Assistant (also included in the start kit) to APIs supported by IBM RPA.

 One important caveate about this starter kit is that it does not contain the backend RPA distribution needed to complete an end-to-end demo.
 The purpose of the starter kit is to provide template assets needed to start building the integration but practitioners may need help from the IBM RPA client engineering team to build a working demo.
 IBM employees can put in a request for help through the Customer Care Jumpstart program.
 Please check the [intake process here through ISC](https://ibm.box.com/s/m715465sjeai35dz58rdp72t35z4z58m).